Ryegrass Staggers in Horses

 • Prognosis for perennial ryegrass toxicosis prognosis is guarded

-A Closer Look: What is Ryegrass Staggers in Horses?
+A closer look: Ryegrass Staggers in Horses

 Ryegrass is not toxic in and of itself.
 Plants become toxic when they are contaminated by fungal or bacterial toxins.